amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 ```

 In [a previous chapter][pong_02_drawing] we saw how to load a sprite sheet
 and get things drawn on the screen.
-As you may remember sprite sheet information
+Remember sprite sheet information
-is stored in `pong_spritesheet.ron` and the ball sprite was the
+is stored in `pong_spritesheet.ron`, and the ball sprite was the
-second one whose index is `1`.
+second one, whose index is `1`.

 Finally, let's make sure the code is working as intended by updating the `on_start` method: